IMPORTANT: FAFSA now opens October 1st!

 FAFSA OPENS OCTOBER 1ST!

-What you need to do now before October 1st?
+What do you need to do now before October 1st?

 More information on your ID that you need to create: